Innovative Patient Health Navigator Model for Victims of Human Trafficking: Insights from Coastal Family Health Center

 Presentation Objectives:

-• Provide an overview of the research study, including main questions, methodology, and findings
+• Provide an overview of the 2024 YES study including the research questions, methodology, and findings

 • Describe the implications and recommendations based on the research